Maisam-Hussain/Blog-Web-App/README.md

 ## Deployment
 Deploying your Blog Web App is a breeze.
-You can host it on platforms like Heroku, Netlify, or Vercel.
+You can host it on platforms like Heroku, Google Cloud, or Vercel.
 Follow the deployment guides provided by your chosen hosting platform to get your blog live on the web and start sharing your thoughts with the world.

 ## License